When a Booster Is Worth More Than Three Moves in Gardenscapes

 In-Level Tools: When to Use Them

-Tools used inside a level are meant for precise solutions when you don’t have enough moves to set up a combo.
+Tools used inside a level are meant for precise solutions when you do not have enough moves to build the setup naturally.

 Shovel